vertica/VerticaPy/docs/source/examples_business_football.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/examples_football_features_importance.html

-Let's add the predictions to the :py:mod:`vDataFrame`.
+Let's add the predictions to the :py:mod:`~verticapy.vDataFrame`.

 Draws are pretty rare, so we'll only consider them if a tie was very likely to occur.